Doctor accused of overprescribing opioids in return for kickback money from drug company

 According to court paperwork, two of his patients died from overdosing on the drugs he prescribed.

-68-year-old Dr. Kurt Moran appeared in federal court in Scranton Wednesday afternoon and plead not guilty to the charges against him.
+68-year-old Dr. Kurt Moran appeared in federal court in Scranton Wednesday afternoon and pleaded not guilty to the charges against him.

 It's alleged he was paid thousands of dollars in kickbacks to prescribe a drug called Subsys.